Oxford Community Schools logoPutting Students at the Center

 One lesson in the Design & Modeling course requires students to create a house in Inventor software.
 After designing their homes, students rotate from computer to computer as a gallery-type walk.
 Voting on the best-designed house is done through Google Forms with the winner’s design 3D printed.
 In another project, students are asked to envision and design ‘Oxford Schools’ in 3D block letters similar to the “Hollywood” sign in California.
 Ms. Daversa also collaborates with middle school teachers to integrate other subjects into the PLTW courses.

-About fifty-percent of the 8th grade class goes into high school already completing Algebra and/or Geometry.
+About fifty percent of the 8th-grade class goes into high school already completing Algebra and/or Geometry.
 Students who may struggle in math can enroll in Taylor LaMagna’s Math Lab elective course.
 In this class, she works with students who are at different places in the curriculum.
 As an 8th grade Math, Algebra, and Geometry teacher, she is able to personalize learning so each student can move along the math curriculum at their own pace and be ready for high school.

 Teachers at the middle school have the opportunity to co-teach.
 Daily grade-level common planning time and weekly professional development contribute to this model’s success.
 Andrew McDonald and Jennifer Croteau, sixth-grade science teachers, co-teach 64 students.
 They use the library to gather their students for unit/lesson introductions and wrap-ups as well as gallery walks, while the hands-on science experiments are completed in their own rooms.
 The common planning time provides the teachers time to share strategies, keep at the same pace, and support one another.
 During a lesson, one teacher teaches and the other monitors the room.
 This co-teaching model also allows students to work on big projects with students from other classes and have a broader group of peers in which to have deeper conversations.